huggingface/transformers/docs/source/en/installation.md

 ```

 > [!WARNING]
-> You must keep the `transformers` folder to keep using it locally.
+> You must keep the local Transformers folder to keep using it.

 Update your local version of Transformers with the latest changes in the main repository with the following command.